-Born in 1872 at Langres in the Haut Marne, Joseph Marie Emmanuel de Bucy left his education to become a mechanic after getting hois basic grades.
-He did not serve an apprentices, but started on the ground running as a self taught mechanic.
-After his marriage in 1895, he he ran a steam saw business which he sold in 1903 to run a business as a master mechanic at Bur-sur-Aube (in the area Aube).
-He looked at the types and quality of metal available and invested money in manufacturing engineering machines at a premises at 14, rue de la Gare at Bar-sur-Aubein 1904.
-The business was in a area of rich agricultural heritage, which lent his business to the production of moteurs for that and the industrial markets.
+Born in 1872 at Langres in the Haut Marne, Joseph Marie Emmanuel de Bucy left his education to become a mechanic after getting his basic grades.
+He did not serve as an apprentice but started on the ground running as a self-taught mechanic.
+After his marriage in 1895, he ran steam saw business which he sold in 1903 to run a business as a master mechanic at Bur-sur-Aube (in the area Aube).
+He looked at the types and quality of metal available and invested money in manufacturing engineering machines at a premise at 14, rue de la Gare at Bar-sur-Aubein 1904.
+The business was in an area of rich agricultural heritage, which lent his business to the production of moteurs for that and the industrial markets.

-The product produced under the brand Cérès.
-Starting with the successful type M, 4 stroke, lateral valves, magneto high tension, functioning on bezol and petrol..
-The business moved in 1905 to a larger premises in the same industrial estate at Rue Chenot.
-The business moved into auto and marine engines from 1905 to 1907, culminating in a 8 cylinder marine engine before the first world war.
-After the first world war thing where slow to develop and business had to change.
+The motors produced under the brand Cérès.
+Starting with the successful type M, 4 stroke, lateral valves, magneto high tension, functioning on benzol and petrol..
+The business moved in 1905 to larger premises in the same industrial estate at Rue Chenot.
+The business moved into auto and marine engines from 1905 to 1907, culminating in an 8 cylinder marine engine before the first world war.
+After the first world war thing was slow to develop and business had to change.
 Joseph de Bucy created “La Société anonyme Moteur Cérès”.

-In 1931 Cérès created it first rage of diesel engines from 1 to 4 cylinder.
-The business continued to grow until the ouyt break of the second world war.
-At this point La Société Cérès was required under STO (Service De Travail Obligatoire) imposition to manufacture for the German war effort.
+In 1931 Cérès created its first range of diesel engines from 1 to 4 cylinder.
+The business continued to grow until the outbreak of the second world war.
+At this point, La Société Cérès was required under STO (Service De Travail Obligatoire) imposition to manufacture for the German war effort.
 The activity of the factory was greatly reduced at this time.

 In 1951 to 1958 Cérès construted diesel moteurs destined for tractors.
 Either as original fitment or as a secondary fitment to upgrade older tractors.
 From Ford and Fergusons tracteurs (moteurs D2F) to Zetor T 25, all fitted with various types of the D range of Cérès engines.